 A milestone is defined as an event (i) that can only be achieved based in whole or in part on either the entity's performance or on the occurrence of a specific outcome resulting from the entity's performance, (ii) for which there is substantive uncertainty at the date the arrangement is entered into that the event will be achieved, and (iii) that would result in additional payments being due to the vendor.

-The Company believes that achievement of the milestone will be substantive and there will be no substantive uncertainty once the milestone is achieved.
-The milestone was not achieved in the three and six months ended June 30, 2020 and 2019.
+The Company believes that achievement of the milestones will be substantive and there will be no substantive uncertainty once the milestones are achieved.
+No milestones were achieved in the three and nine months ended September 30, 2020 and 2019.